timotheebeaugas/node-package-tdee/README.md

 Five calculation methods are available in the file `constants.js`.
 Metric and imperial units are accepted in arguments.

 First of all the package converts the units to the metric system.
-He then checks the validity of the arguments and return the number of daily calories needed to maintain the metabolism the indicated person.
+He then checks the validity of the arguments and return the number of daily calories needed to maintain the metabolism of the indicated person.

 ## Examples
 ```js